-Use the Administration > Account Management page to change the password for Appliance Manager, or to reset the password for TRITON - Web Security or Content Gateway Manager.
+Use the Administration > Account Management page to change the password for Appliance Manager or to reset the password for TRITON - Web Security.

-- ◆ Change password for Appliance Manager

-- ◆ TRITON Web Security password reset
+- Change password for Appliance Manager - ◆ TRITON Web Security password reset

-- ◆ Content Gateway Manager password reset

 Change password for Appliance Manager

 - 1. Enter the current password.

 - 2. Enter the new password.

 - 3. Confirm the new password.